Useful Notes / British Businesses

 - As well as running East Midland Trains and South West Trains in its own right, is actually the joint owner and effectively operator of Virgin Trains' franchises - it now runs both the East Coast main line *and* the West Coast main line.
 Tends to be regarded as one of the more competent franchisees.

 - Megabus, a "no frills" bus service is a subsidiary, and has expanded into North America.

 - FirstGroup - another Scottish-based bus, coach and rail firm.
 Runs the Greater Western franchise (i.e. the Westcountry and certain commuter and regional services west of London).
 Private Eye likes to call them "WorstGroup", which many of their more disgruntled customers like to use as well.

 - Also has large operations in the US: First purchased Greyhound Lines in 2007, and later established the BoltBus discount service (under pressure from Megabus and the Chinatown bus services) under the Greyhound brand.
 It also owns the school bus subcontracting giant First Student, and many other operations besides.

 - Arriva - a North-East based bus, coach and rail firm.
 Is less attention-seeking than the other groups, but has substantial operations in mainland Europe.
 Now owned by Deutsche Bahn (German Railways, known as DB for short), the state-owned German Rail operator.
-Runs trains in Wales under its own name and also Chiltern Railways and Crosscountry.
+Runs trains in Wales under its own name and also Chiltern Railways, Northern and Crosscountry.